luminartech/helm-charts-public/charts/modules/apps/cert-manager/README.md

 Module shold allow sharing/using Route53-hosted DNS zone between AWS accounts.

-You would need 3 application(sets) deployed:
+You would need 2 application(sets) deployed:
-1. 1+ instances with hostDeploymentEnabled set to true in host AWS account
+1. 1+ instances with deploymentType set to issuer in AWS account that will use DNS shared zone
-2. 1+ instances with clientDeploymentEnabled enabled in client AWS account
 3. One cert-manager itself (standaloneDeploymentEnabled flag) in client account with next policy override:
    ```
    Policy: